Mohamed00Elkassify/Bank-System-with-Python/README.md

 ## Usage
 #### 1) Run the Program
 #### 2) Choose an Option:
-●Log in with your account ID and password.
+● Log in with your account ID and password.

-●Open a new account with a chosen initial deposit.
+● Open a new account with a chosen initial deposit.

-●Perform banking transactions or check your balance.
+● Perform banking transactions or check your balance.

-●View transaction history.
+● View transaction history.

 ## Dependencies
 Python 3.x